-OJJDP welcomes applications that involve two or more entities; however, one eligible entity must be the applicant and the other(s) must be proposed as subrecipient(s).
+OJJDP welcomes applications that involve two or more entities that will carry out the funded federal award activities; however, one eligible entity must be the applicant and the other(s) must be proposed as subrecipient(s).
 The applicant must be the entity with primary responsibility for conducting and leading the project.
 If successful, the applicant will be responsible for monitoring and appropriately managing any subrecipients or, as applicable, for administering any procurement subcontracts that would receive federal program funds from the applicant under the award.
-OJJDP will consider only one application per lead applicant; however, subrecipients may be part of multiple proposals.
+(Applicants should also review and consider the "Duplicate Applications" note under How To Apply in Section D. Application and Submission Information.)

-OJJDP may elect to make awards for applications submitted under this solicitation in future fiscal years, dependent on the merit of the applications and on the availability of appropriations.
+OJJDP may elect to make awards for applications submitted under this solicitation in future fiscal years, dependent on, among other things, the merit of the applications and on the availability of appropriations.